anikom15/scanline-classic/README.md

 When emulating computers and using the other geometry settings, it's best to set this to around 10.0.

+### Mask Settings

+#### MASK_TYPE

+Selects a shadow mask pattern to overlay across the image.
+There are 24 masks.
+Setting this to 1.0 disables the overlay.

+##### Recommendations

+For output displays under 1080 lines it's not recommended to use a mask.
+Monitors without sufficient brightness should also not use a mask.
+The best mask to use depends primarily on subpixel layout, and so you should experiment to determine what the best mask to use is.
+If unsure, Mask 24.0 is a safe option, but inappropriate for non-Trinitron type CRTs (most computer monitors and arcade monitors).

 ### Output Settings